- Solar advice hub

 What regulations are changing?

-The government is updating the regulations so that people can self-install plug-in solar panels without having to pay an electrician.
+The government is updating the regulations so that people can self-install plug-in solar panels without having to pay an electrician or submit a G98 application.

 The current regulations allow you to get a plug-in solar panel system today, but to install it, youâll need to hire an electrician to set up a âdedicated circuitâ.